sergioburdisso/pyss3/README.md

 Remember that you can use the "Edit" button ('pencil' icon) up the top to [edit any file of this repo directly on GitHub](https://help.github.com/en/github/managing-files-in-a-repository/editing-files-in-your-repository).

-You could also help PySS3 to gain more visibility and reach the hands of people who may find it useful, by starring (:star2:) this repo since different search results are usually ordered by the total number of stars.
+Also, if you star this repo (:star2:), you would be helping PySS3 to gain more visibility and reach the hands of people who may find it useful since repository lists and search results are usually ordered by the total number of stars.

 Finally, in case you're planning to create a **new Pull Request**, for committing to this repo, we follow the "seven rules of a great Git commit message" from ["How to Write a Git Commit Message"](https://chris.beams.io/posts/git-commit/), so make sure your commits follow them as well.